github/explore/.github/PULL_REQUEST_TEMPLATE.md

+Thank you for contributing!
+Please confirm the following:

 - [ ] I followed the contributing guidelines: https://github.com/github/explore/blob/master/CONTRIBUTING.md

-I am:
+- [ ] I have no affiliation with the project I am suggesting (as a maintainer, creator, contractor, or employee).

+Which change are you proposing?

   - [ ] Suggesting edits to an existing topic or collection
   - [ ] Curating a new topic or collection
-  - [ ] Unaffiliated with the project (not self-promoting as e.g. a maintainer, creator, contractor or employee)

 ************EDITING AN EXISTING TOPIC OR COLLECTION************